iclr-blogposts/2024/_posts/2024-05-07-truthful-llm.md

 ## Inference Time Intervention

 Inference time intervention technique uses probing to identify truthful heads, and alters the activations of these heads at the time of inference to make the model more truthful with minimal intervention.
-We discuss the crux of the technique in detail.
+Authors have used the TruthfulQA dataset for probing which is an adversarially constructed dataset to assess the truthfulness of a language model's responses.
+It focuses on evaluating the model's ability to avoid common human misconceptions.
+We discuss the crux of the ITI technique in detail below.

 ### Probing for truthfulness